INTRODUCTION

 Each pupil is expected to:

-- walk – in the school corridors
+- walk – on the left side in the school corridors and walk to and from yard in an orderly manner

-- behave in a way that does not endanger themselves or others
+- behave – in a way that does not endanger themselves or others

 Behaviour during School Outings/Activities